ZoomAscendion/Zoom/Bronze_Datamodel_Mapping_Workbench/Bronze_Logical_Data_Model_4.md

 4. **Data Type Preservation**: Original data types from the source system are maintained to ensure data integrity during the Bronze layer ingestion process.

-5. **PII Classification Enhancement**: Comprehensive PII classification has been expanded to include more fields and provide better data governance and compliance support (GDPR, CCPA, etc.).
+5. **PII Classification**: Comprehensive PII classification has been implemented to support data governance and compliance requirements (GDPR, CCPA, etc.).

-6. **Field Enhancement**: Added missing fields from the conceptual model including REGISTRATION_DATE, MEETING_TYPE, HOST_NAME, PARTICIPANT_NAME, CONNECTION_QUALITY, PRIORITY_LEVEL, CLOSE_DATE, DESCRIPTION, PAYMENT_METHOD, and CURRENCY for more comprehensive data capture.
+6. **Feature Usage Table Restoration**: The Bz_Feature_Usage table has been added back to this version to support feature adoption analysis and usage pattern tracking capabilities as requested by the user.

 ### 5.2 Assumptions Made